Harnessing Algae’s Dark Reactions

 Work in biomass and renewable energy production brought Dr Keep’s first exposure to Algae as an oil source in 2012.
 The problems with open pond and photobioreactor systems gave him an immediate insight – the industry is locked into the farmer’s paradigm of “harvesting the crops”.
 Algae is slowly grown and then slaughtered like cattle to extract what’s inside.
 Converting this paradigm to that of the dairy farmer gains the industrial efficiencies of a continuous rather than batch process, and bypasses the slow rate of growing new algae cells.

 To prove out Dr. Keep’s initial ideas on how this could be done, MOII was joined in 2014 by Ms. Gwendolyn McGlothlen, BA in Biology, minor in chemistry, and a deep interest in anything green.
 In one year’s time, she has demonstrated how to use the Dark Reactions of our algae to produce lipids from carbohydrates, without the use of sunlight.
 A patent application for our process was filed in May of 2015.
+The patent was not pursued due to lack of financial backing.

 The Algae Farm of the Future

-We envision a high-capital, low-operating-cost system that takes the hundreds of billions of pounds of waste carbohydrates generated across the US annually from paper plants alone, and converts them to oil in a continuous process.
+We envisioned a high-capital, low-operating-cost system that takes the hundreds of billions of pounds of waste carbohydrates generated across the US annually from paper plants alone, and converts them to oil in a continuous process.
 Our bioreactor design does not require light, and so can be operated indoors, even underground, in a compact space, and in any climate.
 Our design places algae colonies on a special support and draws the oil off continuously as the algae rapidly consume any carbohydrates – hemicellulose, starch, or sugars – from any source.
 We plan to explore the economic feasibility of using agricultural wastes and municipal lawn and tree wastes.

 As an added benefit, the oil produced by this algae is not TAGs for biodiesel, but rather is suited to processing in an oil refinery, so could mate with today’s existing infrastructure.